-For example, a web request uses TCP/IP protocol.
-Upon a web request from web browser, TCP adds header to the HTTP data and sends to the IP layer.
-On web server , TCP reads the header and finds the application address.
-On TCP layer an application address is the TCP port number.
-If finds an application for a port in tcp header , sends the contents to the serving HTTP module over that port.
+For example, a web request uses the TCP/IP protocol.
+Upon a web request from the web browser, TCP adds a header to the HTTP data and sends it to the IP layer.
+TCP reads the header on the web server and finds the application address.
+On the TCP layer, an application address is the TCP port number.
+Suppose protocol finds an application for a port received in the TCP header.
+TCP sends the content (user data) to the serving HTTP module over that port.

-Header conveys the purpose of a segment.
-For example, there are multiple types of segments, few are for connection management and other for carry user data.
-Following section shows the header and detail explanation about the header parameters.
+The header conveys the purpose of a segment.
+For example, there are multiple types of segments.
+Few are for connection management, and others for carrying user data.
+The following section shows the header and a detailed explanation of the header parameters.

-First parameter in TCP header , which is a two bytes long numeric value.
-Over TCP an application is identified by a port number.
-Example, ssh port is 23, http port is 80 etc. This is the address of sender application over TCP.
-When an application sends the message to TCP, it specify the source port and destination port.
-Source port is optional , if TCP user do not set the source port, layer itself choose a port .
-In this case port is an ephemeral port number.
-Generally the value is from 1024 to 65535 is used for a ephemeral port number.
+This is the address of the sender application over TCP.
+When an application sends a message to TCP, it specifies the source and destination ports.
+The Source port is optional.
+The TCP layer chooses a port if the TCP user does not set the source port.
+In this case, the port number will be an ephemeral port number.
+Generally, the value from 1024 to 65535 is used for a temporary port number.

-Port number of the destination user of receiving TCP.
-It is set in TCP header by the user.
+Port number of the destination receiver application.
+It is set in the TCP header by the user.
 The parameter is mandatory.
-Over a public internet, the port numbers also called well know ports.
-Example, a website runs over always a default port 80.
-Technically it can use any other port also (e.g 8080).
-In that case, tcp client which is using web browser should also know the port number along with the website domain name (URL, www.website.com:8080), to browse the website.
+Over the public internet, the port numbers are also called well-known ports.
+For example, a website always runs over a default port 80.
+Technically it can use any other port also (e.g., 8080).
+In that case, a TCP client using a web browser should also know the port number and the website domain name (URL, www.website.com:8080) to browse the website.

 TCP Sequence Number:

 TCP is a reliable protocol.
 What does this mean?
-This mean that tcp , make sure that a message sent to the remote layer has been received.
-It does this by using tcp ack number.
-This is a 32 bits numeric value in tcp header.
-Ack number , is set by the receiver.
-The value signifies the expecting next sequence number segment from sender.
-Next example is the detail explanation of the TCP Ack number usage in protocol.
+This means that TCP ensures that a message sent to the remote layer has been received.
+It does this by using the TCP ack number.
+This is a 32-bit numeric value in the TCP header.
+The receiver sets the ack number.
+The value signifies the expected next sequence number segment from the sender.
+The following example is a detailed explanation of the TCP Ack number usage in the protocol.

-There is client which is sending TCP segments M1, M2, and M3 to tcp server with sequence numbers 100, 101 and 1002 respectively.
-It sends M1 and M2 then wait for the ack from remote, before sending M3.
-Receiver sends the ACK to the sender, after receiving both M1 and M2.
-Value 102 will be as sequence number in tcp header of ACK segment.
-Now sender will send the M3.
-Here you might thinking , how tcp decides , how many segment should it sent at a single time.
-We will cover this in coming section for Window.
+A client is sending TCP segments M1, M2, and M3 to the TCP server with sequence numbers 100, 101, and 1002 respectively.
+It sends M1 and M2 and then waits for the ack from the remote before sending M3.
+The receiver sends the ACK to the sender after receiving M1 and M2.
+Value 102 will be a sequence number in the TCP header of the ACK segment.
+Now the sender will send the M3.
+You might be thinking about how TCP decides how many segments should be sent simultaneously.
+We will cover this incoming section for Windows.

 TCP Header Size (HLen) :

-First thing we should know, what is a tcp flag in header ?
-A Flag is a parameter of length of one bit.
-So a tcp flag may have value either zero or one.
-If value is one, the TCP flag is set and corresponding content is present in message.
-If set to zero means flag is not set.
-Tcp flags are set of 6 bits.
-Each bit represent a TCP segment type in tcp header.
-Following is the possible TCP flags and tcp segments.
+First, we should understand what means a flag is in the header.
+A Flag is a parameter of the length of one bit.
+So a TCP flag may have a value of either zero or one.
+If the value is one, the TCP flag is set, and the corresponding content is present in the message.
+If set to zero means the flag is not set.
+TCP flags are set of 6 bits.
+Each bit represents a TCP segment type in the TCP header.
+The following are the possible TCP flags and TCP segments.
 These are six bits from left to right.

-URG – If Urgent Pointer Field is valid and then urgent pointer value is set.
+URG – If the Urgent Pointer field is valid, then the urgent pointer value is set.

 ACK – Acknowledgement segment.
-Have set acknowledgement sequence number in tcp header.
+Have set an acknowledgment sequence number in the TCP header.

-PSH Flag – Push request.
-To understand the meaning of this flag , first we will discuss how the network optimization is done in tcp.
-TCP breaks the application message into bytes.
-A tcp segment carries the user bytes and a tcp header.
-How big a segment will be decided by the layer for optimization of network usage.
-For example, if tcp keep sending a very less number of bytes in a segment.
-The network will be flooded with the too many messages and there are changes for network congestion too.
-The destination layer , will keep busy most of the time, processing of message rather than application.
-To overcome this problem, TCP try to send maximum number of bytes in a single segment.
-Maximum Transmission Unit (MTU) is the network parameter which decides the size.
+For example, if TCP keeps sending a significantly less number of bytes in a segment.
+The network will be flooded with too many small messages, and there will also be changes to network congestion.
+The destination TCP layer will keep busy most of the time, processing network messages.
+To overcome this problem, TCP tries to send the maximum number of bytes in a single segment.
+The Maximum Transmission Unit (MTU) is the network parameter that decides the size.

-This may cause delays in outgoing messages, as layer will buffer the bytes till sufficient bytes are received, Once it gets the sufficient number then transfer to the network.
+This may cause delays in outgoing messages, as the layer will buffer the bytes till sufficient bytes are received.
+Once it gets an adequate number then transferred to the network.

-The buffering is fine , if there are no real time requirements.
-But there are application requirements , where data should be deliver in real time from one end to another.
-For example, you are watching a online video , if data is slow due to buffering then user experience will not good.
-To overcome, TCP provides a mechanism where application can instruct the layer not to buffer user data.
-Once the no buffering is set tcp sends the segments immediately.
-The setting results in PSH flag set in TCP header.
+The buffering is okay if there are no real-time requirements.
+But there are application requirements where data should be delivered in real-time from one end to another.
+For example, if data is slow due to buffering, the user experience will not be good if you are watching an online video.
+To overcome this, TCP provides a mechanism where an application can instruct the layer not to buffer user data.
+Once the no buffering is set, TCP sends the segments immediately.
+The setting results in the PSH flag set in the TCP header.

-How receiver side uses PSH flag?
-On sender, there is no wait then question comes in mind, why PSH flag is set in message too?
-Answer is that, the real time communication is between the applications.
-So even on sending side there is not wait.
-The receive should not also wait for more segments for sending bytes to the user application for a real time data.
-Once receiver see the Push flag in header, it delivers pending bytes immediately to the application.
+How the receiver side uses the PSH flag?
+On the sender, there is no wait.
+Then the question arises, why is the PSH flag also set in the message?
+The answer is that real-time communication is between the applications.
+So even on the sending side, there is no wait.
+The recipient should not wait for more segments to send bytes to the user application for real-time data.
+Once the receiver sees the Push flag in the header, it delivers pending bytes immediately to the application.

-FIN and RST-Flag: TCP does reset connection when errors can not recover for a connection.
-We have a detail tutorial for tcp connection termination.
+FIN and RST-Flag: TCP does reset the connection when errors can not recover for a connection.
+We have a detailed tutorial for TCP connection termination.
 For FIN and RST segments.

-SYN Flag: Flag is set in tcp header , for the segment which is for tcp connection setup.
+SYN Flag: Flag is set in TCP header for the segment, which is for the connection setup.

-It is a 32 bit parameter in tcp header.
+It is a 32-bit parameter in the TCP header.
 The usage in flow control.
 The flow control, we will discuss in another tutorial.
-Window contains the size of the receiver window.
+The window contains the size of the receiver window.

-Checksum is 16 bit value.
-Sender tcp computes the checksum and set in header, before sending to receiver.
-On receiving side, again checksum is computed and matched.
-If does not match, means segment is corrupted and it is discarded.
-The purpose of checksum is to make ensure that tcp segment is not altered over network.
+The checksum is a 16-bit value.
+Sender TCP computes the checksum and sets it in the header before sending it to the receiver.
+On the receiving side, again, the checksum is calculated and matched.
+If the checksum does not match, the segment is corrupted and must be discarded.
+The purpose of checksum is to ensure that the TCP segment is not altered over the network.

-As name suggest , it is something which should process immediately.
-When URG flag is set, parameter tells how many bytes are urgent.
-Receiver side sends the urgent bytes fist to the application.
-So you can consider this as out of band data,
+As the name suggests, it is something that should process immediately.
+When the URG flag is set, the parameter tells how many bytes are urgent.
+The receiver side sends the urgent bytes first to the application.
+So you can consider this as out-of-band data,

 These are optional parameters.